menu

 • Contact

 An assault of a public servant in Houston is a serious crime.
-If you’ve been arrested for assaulting a police officer or other public servant, you could be facing significant jail time, as well as thousands of dollars in fines.
+If you’ve been arrested for assaulting a police officer or other public servant in Houston or Harris County, you could be facing significant jail time, as well as thousands of dollars in fines.
+An arrest or conviction for assault of a public servant will permanently be on your record.
+It can make it hard to get a job, find a place to live, go to school, or get public assistance.

 On This Page